zaidalderi/UKImmigrationChatbotProject/README.md

 Welcome to the repository for the UK Immigration Chatbot, a Masters Project dedicated to providing information and guidance on UK Immigration rules.

+## Prerequisites

+Before running the chatbot, ensure the following resources are available:

+- **GloVe Embeddings**: Download the `glove.42B.300d.zip` file which contains the necessary embeddings.
+It can be [downloaded here](https://nlp.stanford.edu/data/glove.42B.300d.zip).
+Make sure to extract the contents to the appropriate directory so that the chatbot can access it.

 ## Repository Contents

 This repository contains all the essential files required to run the chatbot: